notuntoward/ref/obsidian/Obsidian Share Vault/Finance/Roth Conversion 2025.md

 ---
 created date: 2025-06-18T13:13:33-07:00
-modified date: 2025-06-19T14:37:37-07:00
+modified date: 2025-06-19T15:57:30-07:00
 ---
 I thought I might reduce taxes with an early Roth conversion.
-If I get a job very soon, a conversion probably won't work, but I should still add my $8k max to the Roth.
+If I get a job very soon, a conversion probably won't work, but I should still add my standard $8k yearly limit to my Roth.
 If it takes me very long to get a job, I should do both.
-##### Why do an early Roth conversion?
+# Why do an early Roth conversion?

-You pay taxes on when you withdraw money from a 401K, or convert it to a Roth.
-Money grows without interest in a Roth, so you don't pay for taxes when you spend it.
-So it's like a 401K, I think, except that you pay taxes at different times, and at <u>different tax brackets</u>.
+You pay taxes on whenever you withdraw money from a 401K, either cashing it out, or converting it to a Roth.
+Money (always deposited post-tax) grows within a Roth, so you don't pay for taxes when you withdraw it.
+So it's like a 401K, I think, except that you pay taxes at different times, and at <u>different tax brackets</u>, depending upon the Roth withdrawal year income.

-If your current tax bracket is lower than your retirement tax bracket then it makes sense to do an early Roth conversion.
+If your current tax bracket is lower than your expected retirement tax bracket, then it may make sense to do an early Roth conversion:
+- **benefit**: you pay your 401k taxes in a lower bracket
+- **potential cost**: depends (at least) on how you pay your 401k withdrawal taxes
+	- if you pay by withdrawing 401k investments, then you don't continue earning on those investments, and this could bump up your tax bracket
+	- if you pay with cash outside of the 401k, then it can't bump up your withdrawal-year tax bracket, but you won't earn (taxable) interest and/or dividends on it either.

 For 2025, the tax brackets [are](https://www.bankrate.com/taxes/tax-brackets/#tax-bracket-2024):
 ![[image.png|602x470]]